elunna/nerfhack-changelog/README.md

 ## ARTIFACT CHANGES

 ### General artifact changes
-* Artifact weapons can now be dual-wielded (SLASHEM)
+* Artifact weapons can now be dual-wielded (SLASH'EM)
 * Intrinsics are granted for both weapons accordingly.
-* Lawful and chaotic weapons cannot be two-weaponed (Evil)
+* Lawful and chaotic weapons cannot be two-weaponed (EvilHack)
 * Artifacts always blast you if they have the chance (instead of passing a 1 in 4 roll)
-* Artifacts blasts inflict much more damage (SLASHEM)
+* Artifacts blasts inflict much more damage (SLASH'EM)
 * Cartomancers take doubled artifact blast damage.

 ### Specific artifact changes
-* Cleaver is prevented from cleaving peaceful bystanders (unless cursed) (xnh)
+* Cleaver is prevented from cleaving peaceful bystanders (unless cursed) (xNetHack)
-* Excalibur will fix any negative enchantment on it when created from #dipping (xnh)
+* Excalibur will fix any negative enchantment on it when created from #dipping (xNetHack)
 * Eye of the Aethiopica must be worn to grant energy regeneration and half-spell damage.
-* Eyes of the Overworld protect against more gaze attacks (Evil)
+* Eyes of the Overworld protect against more gaze attacks (EvilHack)
 * Eyes of the Overworld's xray-vision range was increased to 8 (from FIQHack).
-* Fire Brand instakills highly flammable monsters and green slimes (xnh)
+* Fire Brand instakills highly flammable monsters and green slimes (xNetHack)
 * Fire Brand cures sliming whenever you attack with it
-* Fire Brand is now a short sword (Evil)
+* Fire Brand is now a short sword (EvilHack)
 * Frost Brand instakills water elementals
-* Frost Brand is now a short sword (Evil)
+* Frost Brand is now a short sword (EvilHack)
-* Giantslayer is now a spear (Evil)
+* Giantslayer is now a spear (EvilHack)
-* Giantslayer conveys 18/\* strength whilst wielded (Dyna)
+* Giantslayer conveys 18/\* strength whilst wielded (Dynahack)
 * Grayswandir only deals bonus damage versus cross-aligned monsters.
-* Grimtooth can inflict disease on its victims (Evil)
+* Grimtooth can inflict disease on its victims (EvilHack)
-* Heart of Ahriman is now a ruby that grants slotless flying, displacement, and Luck instead of stealth (FIQ)
+* Heart of Ahriman is now a ruby that grants slotless flying, displacement, and Luck instead of stealth (FIQHack)
 * Heart of Ahriman can be invoked for a blessed remove curse effect (Fourk)
 * The Longbow of Diana must be wielded to grant ESP
 * Longbow of Diana confers half physical damage when wielded
-* Magicbane is a quarterstaff (FIQ)
+* Magicbane is a quarterstaff (FIQHack)
 * Magic Mirror of Merlin grants reflection and 1/2 spell damage instead of magic resistance (EvilHack).
 * Mjollnir's is louder when it strikes monsters with lightning
-* Mjollnir can be invoked for a lightning bolt (xnh)
+* Mjollnir can be invoked for a lightning bolt (xNetHack)
-* Ogresmasher can also hurtle light-weight monsters (Evil)
+* Ogresmasher can also hurtle light-weight monsters (EvilHack)
 * Orb of Detection grants clairvoyance whilst carried.
 * Sceptre of Might grants steadfastness when wielded
 * Sceptre of Might gets a bonus on all monsters (this is to compensate for the difficulty in enchanting it due to its magic resistance)
-* Snickersnee grants stun resistance when wielded (Evil)
+* Snickersnee grants stun resistance when wielded (EvilHack)
-* Staff of Aesculapius can cure withering (xnh/Evil)
+* Staff of Aesculapius can cure withering (xNetHack/EvilHack)
 * Sting actually cuts through webs when exiting a web
 * Trollsbane grants regeneration whilst wielded (many variants)
 * Trollsbane only needs to be carried to suppress troll revival
-* Tsurugi of Muramasa has a 10% chance of bisection (SLASHEM)
+* Tsurugi of Muramasa has a 10% chance of bisection (SLASH'EM)
 * Tsurugi of Muramasa also confers very fast speed when wielded (Fourk)
-* Vorpal Blade gets a 10% chance of beheading (SLASHEM)
+* Vorpal Blade gets a 10% chance of beheading (SLASH'EM)
 * Vorpal Blade grants see invisible whilst wielded
-* Vorpal Blade provides warning vs jabberwocks (Evil)
+* Vorpal Blade provides warning vs jabberwocks (EvilHack)
 * Werebane provides protection from shapechangers when wielded

 **Bane changes:**
-* All banes provide warning vs their bane monster type when wielded (Evil)
+* All banes provide warning vs their bane monster type when wielded (EvilHack)
-* All banes glow red in response to their monster types (Evil)
+* All banes glow red in response to their monster types (EvilHack)
-* All banes can instakill their associated monster types with a 1 in 5 chance (Un)
+* All banes can instakill their associated monster types with a 1 in 5 chance (UnNetHack)
 * Sunsword and Disrupter don't get instakills
 * Banes can't instakill unique monsters